YetAnotherSwedishDev/Gogile/GogileOverview.md

 #### Before starting
 The PO, DM, Dev and testers meet at the tee and discuss the goal for this first hole.

-It should be achievable in max 2 weeks.
-Once the goal is agreed the Dev is asked what he/she would spend 3-5 days on to get as close to that goal as possible.
+It should be achievable in approximately 2 weeks.
+Once the goal is agreed the Dev is asked what they would spend 3-5 days on to get as close to that goal as possible.
 This is a "drive".
-At the end of that task the work should be merged and stable.
+At the end of that task the work should be mergeable and stable.
 A task documenting this work is created.
 The drive doesn't have to be accurate, as long as long as it gets the team closer to the goal.
 In the meantime the testers are sent to the hole to work on how to test everything once the ball is in the hole.

 #### After each task
-The Dev get to work and after completing the drive there is no testing.
-Instead the PO and Dev meet to define the next stroke.
-Depending on the outcome of the drive they might plan a pitch, chip or putt.
+The Dev get to work and after completing the task there is no testing.
+Instead the PO and Dev meet to define the next stroke/task.
+Depending on the outcome of the drive they might plan a pitch, chip or putt (M/S/XS task).
 It's possible that the drive went out of bounds and need to be back tracked and a new drive made with the new knowledge gained from the first one.

 This is repeated until the ball is in the hole.
 At that point the testers have tests defined to see how well the full product fulfills the requirements after this hole.

 There is no backlog.
 All tasks are planned with the completion of the previous one.
 This ensures all tasks are created with the maximum amount of knowledge and always started after being created.

+### What Gogile does differently

+#### Task Estimations
 Estimations are flipped from "How long will this take?" to "What would you do with this amount of time?.
-Estimations are also always done together with the implementor, reducing the inaccuracy caused by "It would take ME this long, but I don't know how long Jane Doe would need".
+Estimations are also always done together with the implementor, reducing the inaccuracy caused by "It would take ME this long, but I don't know how long Jane Doe would need" discussions.

+Devs should focus on planning and performing the "strokes".
+They need to understand the goals for the hole and the course goals to ensure architecture is aligned with the bigger picture.

-It will take a lot more small meetings with focused groups to plan each stroke, but time will be freed up from a lot of long backlog refinement meetings in large groups.
+It will take a lot more small meetings with focused groups to plan each stroke, but time will be freed up by removing long backlog refinement meetings in large groups, sprint planning meetings etc.

+#### Project Estimations
-High level estimations, such as "how long will this project take and what resources are needed", will be performed outside of this process by POs, DMs, PMs, tech leads and SMEs.
+High level estimations, such as "How long will this project take and what resources are needed?", will be performed outside of this process by POs, DMs, PMs, tech leads and SMEs.

+#### Bugs
-Bugs are also left out of the process.
+Bugs are left out of the process.
 Bugs should be tracked separately and tested immediately after fixing.

+#### Testing
 Testers should focus on testing the product based off requirements and functional designs, instead of testing individual tasks.
 Continuous testing can generate bugs or the need for new "holes" to be added to the course.

 PO should make sure there are clear, well defined, goals/"holes" and attend the stroke planning to make sure it's aimed at the target.

 DM should look at the "course" and ensure the correct resources are in place at the right time.
 Also DM should make sure work that is depending on other teams is aligned and prepared.

-Devs should focus on planning and performing the "strokes".
-They need to understand the goals for the hole and the course goals to ensure architecture is aligned with the bigger picture.

-## Trade offs
+## Compared with other methods
 So, what are the trade offs of using Gogile?

 The chart below describe different methods and their corresponding agility vs. planning waste.